Financial Assistance Options For Funerals

 What Services Are Available?

-Insurance Policy – Prior to a person being assigned to long term care, it is possible that he/she may have purchased a pre-need plan or funeral-related insurance policy.
+Prior to a person being assigned to long-term care, they may have purchased a pre-need plan or funeral-related insurance policy.
 Begin by doing some research from previous employers or contact an agent.

-Estate/Property – Although the deceased may have had invested in property, if a will was not created, it may take a very long time to release the funds of an estate or property.
+Although the deceased may have had invested in the property, if a will was not created, it may take a very long time to release the funds of an estate or property.

-State of Residence – If there is no one else to shoulder the expenses of the deceased, the local government will help, but with very limited options.
-Direct cremation is almost always the first choice, but if a funeral is desired, some states will pay the funeral home directly.
-This is called the Burial Assistance Program.
+If there is no one else to shoulder the expenses of the deceased, the local government will help, but with minimal options.

-Body Donation – In some places, the agreement to donate a deceased person’s body to science and research has to be done prior to death.
-If this is the last resort, then the state will cremate the rest of the body and return the ashes to the family at no cost.
+In some places, the agreement to donate a deceased person’s body to science and research must be done before death.
+If this is the last resort, the state will cremate the rest of the body and return the ashes to the family at no cost.